 “I spent most of the time chasing Bart from a distance.
 He pushed up high mountain passes with ease, waiting calmly at the top.
 I pushed myself to my limits to keep up every day.
 When I wasn’t suffering, the views and riding was amazing.
-Five stars.”
+Five stars.” ~ Alex Cooper, September 2020.

 The crew was Russ, Bart, Brett and myself.
 Bart and Brett were Chilcotin vets and they put together a route into the far corner of the park that neither had been to before.
-Having only been to the Chilcotin’s once before, and only gotten a taste of the area, I paid little attention to the trip planning, but instead met them in Lillooet armed with my bike, camping gear, and four days and three nights of food.
+Having only been to the Chilcotin’s once before, and only gotten a taste of the area, I paid little attention to the trip planning, but instead met them in Lillooet armed with my bike, camping gear, and four days of food.
 I had no idea that the proposed route involved 130 kilometres of trail with 4,800 metres of climbing.
 That’s a lot of climbing in not a lot of distance.

 The rockiness of the climb had me fearing we’d be in for a downhill push.
 Fortunately, I was completely wrong.
-The descent down from Warner Pass was fantastic, flowing into a wide valley amongst glacier backdrops.
+The descent down from Warner Pass was fantastic, flowing into a wide valley amongst a glacier backdrop.
 The trail dropped into a forest devastated by beetle kill, shockingly fast and fun the whole way.
 They sure knew how to build good mountain bike trails back in the day.

 The first cloud in four days showed up as we drove back to Lillooet.

 Note from 2021: Turns out I tore my ACL and it needed surgery, which took place in April 2021.

 What a great post!

 Looks like you had a really nice and. enjoyable mountain ride.

 The camp site and the night sky photos are really stunning.